Pelagic Gooseneck Barnacle (Lepas anatifera)

 Pelagic gooseneck barnacles (photo credit: Zoe O’Toole)

 Habitat: As the name suggests, pelagic gooseneck barnacles are an animal that lives in open ocean.
-They attach to substrate that is not exposed during low tide, like rocks, docks, buoys, or other floating objects.
+They attach to substrate that is floating in the ocean and not exposed during low tide, like buoys, driftwood, debris, or boats.

 Tide Pool Tidbits: